Billboard Year-End: Methodology

 Songs are also not always placed as high in the Decade-End and All Time charts as they were in the Year-End.
 In the Decade-End, an example is in the 2008 year end which showed "No Air" by Jordin Sparks and Chris Brown and "I Kissed a Girl" by Katy Perry at numbers six and 14 respectively, but only "I Kissed a Girl" was in the decade-end of the two, at number 66.
 And another example is from the 1979 year end where "My Sharona" by The Knack is the number one song of 1979, but lower than "Hot Stuff" by Donna Summer in the all time chart. ("My Sharona" is number 95, "Hot Stuff" at No. 87 and number seven in the 1979 year-end.)

-The Four Seasons' "Big Girls Don't Cry" was not included in the Billboard year-end charts in 1962 or 1963.
-The song was number one for five weeks on the Billboard Hot 100 starting in November 17, 1962, but it didn't make any of the two year-end charts.

-George Michael, the Beatles, Elton John (under Dionne & Friends for the song "That's What Friends Are For") and Elvis Presley are the only four artists to have ever achieved two year-end number-ones.
+George Michael, the Beatles, Elton John (under Dionne & Friends for the song "That's What Friends Are For"), Elvis Presley, Percy Faith and Bruno Mars are the only artists to have ever achieved two year-end number-ones.
 The Beatles, Usher and Justin Bieber are the only three artists to hold the top-two positions of the Year-End Hot 100.